U.S., Afghanistan And Taliban Announce 7-Day 'Reduction In Violence'

 The Taliban had previously refused to talk directly to the Kabul government, led by President Ashraf Ghani, which they denounced as a U.S. puppet.

-The spokesman Faisal said that Afghan security forces would continue normal operations against other terrorist groups, such as Islamic State, and would respond if the Taliban violated the RIV agreement.
+The spokesman Faisal said that Afghan security forces would continue normal operations against other terrorist groups, such as the Islamic State, and would respond if the Taliban violated the RIV agreement.

 "Local government and security officials have been instructed by the president himself on how to follow the regulations agreed upon for the RIV period," he told Reuters.